 Many databases generate a URL dynamically from your search, and that URL only works for the duration of your login session with that database.
 It won't work for anyone else, and it won't work for you if you log out and log back in.

-What you need is the permalink, sometimes called the persistent URL or PURL.
+What you need is the permalink, sometimes called stable URL, persistent URL or PURL.
 Here's how to get the permalink for all of the library databases.

 (including Women and Social Movements, Black Thought and Culture, In The First Person, North American Women's Letters and Diaries)